ILIAS-eLearning/ilias/docs/configuration/install.md

 To keep your ILIAS Installation secure and healthy it is important that you keep it up to date.
-To get informations about updates and security fixes you should consider to subscribe to the [ILIAS Admin Mailing-List](http://lists.ilias.de/cgi-bin/mailman/listinfo/ilias-admins).
-Information on the new versions, such as Important Changes, Known Issues, Changed Behaviour and Fixed Issues, can be found in the release notes [Download & Releases](https://docu.ilias.de/go/lm/35).
+To get informations about updates and security fixes you should consider subscribing to the [ILIAS Admin Mailing-List](http://lists.ilias.de/cgi-bin/mailman/listinfo/ilias-admins).
+Information on the new versions, such as Important Changes, Known Issues, Changed Behaviour and Fixed Issues, can be found in the release notes in [Download & Releases](https://docu.ilias.de/go/lm/35).

 <a name="connect-and-contribute"></a>
 # Connect and Contribute